 The more popular way to access the Johnston Canyon hike is from Castle Mountain.
 The relatively flat 13 km distance round trip, is understandably more appealing than the longer Johnston Canyon approach beginning at Banff.

-Please note that this route is open to vehicles as of July 1, 2021.
+Please note that this route is open to vehicles.

 Across the road are the Castle Mountain Chalets and general store.
 Picnic tables are available.